 Pike County poultry farmer and county Federation President Steve Stroud was re-elected to a second term in the District 10 board seat.
 That district includes Barbour, Bullock, Coffee, Covington, Crenshaw and Pike counties.

-The Alabama Farmers Federation is the state's largest farm organization and is a member of the American Farm Bureau Federation.
+The Alabama Farmers Federation, with more than 350,000 members, is Alabama’s largest farm organization and is a member of the American Farm Bureau Federation.